 3. Give your child autonomy

 Watching her like a hawk as she laces her sister’s shoes isn’t going to make her want to do so again.
-Instead, let her help in the ways that she’s willing and able.
-Autonomy isn’t just independence—it’s the time and space to do something in ways you feel is best, without someone micromanaging.
+Instead, let her help in ways that she’s willing and able.
+Autonomy isn’t just independence—it’s the time and space to do something in ways you feel are best, without someone micromanaging.

 How do you make sure she does a good job?

-- First, start off with her watching you how to do the task.
+- First, start with her watching you do the task.

 - Then, do the task together so she gets the hang of it with your help.

 - Next, switch places and have her do the task while you watch.

 - And the last step?
 Leaving her to do the task on her own.

 It’s fine to give feedback, especially if what she’s doing isn’t quite cutting it.
 But if the results pass—even if it’s not how you would do it—then let it go.
 It’s okay if she doesn’t fluff the pillows or stretch the sheets so long as she got most of the job done right.

-Giving her autonomy will make her want to help and actually feel good about it.
+Giving her autonomy can encourage her to want to help and feel good about it.

 4. Praise your child

-Let your child know she’s doing a great job being a big sister, no matter how small the act.
-Point out how she made the baby laugh with the rattle, and thank her for carrying the diaper bag.
-Make sure she knows you appreciate all that she does.
+Let your child know he’s doing a great job being a big sibling, no matter how small the act.
+Point out how he made his brother laugh with the rattle, and thank him for carrying the diaper bag.
+Make sure he knows you appreciate all that he does.

 It’s easy to forget these small acts, especially when we have a million things still to do.
-But, like anyone else, she’ll appreciate feeling recognized.
+But, like anyone else, he can appreciate feeling recognized.
 The best part?
-Reinforcing this behavior will only lead to even more of it.
+Reinforcing this behavior can lead to even more of it.

 5. Establish positive relationships among your kids

 But even with a big age gap or a baby for a sibling, they can still form positive relationships.
-Remind her that her baby sister will grow up and eventually play like she does.
-Point out other siblings—whether kids or adults—with a big age gap so she can see how her relationship can look like in the future.
+Remind her that her sister will grow up and eventually play as she does.
+Point out other sibling relationships—whether younger children or adults—with a big age gap so she can see how hers can look in the future.